susina/psr2-code-generator/README.md

 ## Contributing

 Feel free to fork and submit a pull request.
 Don't forget the tests and PSR-2 standard, of course.
-See the [documentation guide](https://susina.github.io/psr2-code-generator/contributing/) for further information.
+See the [contributing guide](https://susina.github.io/psr2-code-generator/contributing/) for further information.